cyx-1/stackOverflow/README.md

 https://www.sublimetext.com/docs/2/vintage.html

 ### Q: Sublime on Mac is not allowing keys to be repeated.
 How to resolve this? [sublime]
-You can disable this feature for just Sublime Text by issuing the following command in your terminal (*not* the Sublime Text console): defaults write com.sublimetext.3 ApplePressAndHoldEnabled -bool false https://gist.github.com/kconragan/2510186
+You can disable this feature for just Sublime Text by issuing the following command in your terminal (*not* the Sublime Text console), restart required: defaults write com.sublimetext.3 ApplePressAndHoldEnabled -bool false https://gist.github.com/kconragan/2510186